mholling/nswtopo/README.markdown

     - 149.383789
     - 149.489746

-Alternatively, you can specify a single coordinate for the map's centre, and a physical size for the map at the scale you specify (1:25000 by default).
+Finally, you can specify a single coordinate for the map's centre, and a physical size for the map at the scale you specify (1:25000 by default).
 The map size should be specified in millimetres.
 For example:

     zone: 55
     easting: 691750